roynalnaruto/moebius/README.md

 # Moebius
-Moebius is a bridge acts as a cross-chain oracle, bringing on-chain data from Ethereum to Solana.
+Moebius is a cross-chain oracle that bridges on-chain Ethereum data to Solana.

 ### Overview
 Moebius is a program deployed on Solana that accepts update instructions from